AlyonaUdod/Test-M.C/README.md

 This test application will help you to convert .csv files to one json file.

-For using you have to have zip archive or folder with .csv files.
-No matter how many .csv and how many aren't .csv files, app work only with .csv.

 For starting:

 1. Make git clone this repository: